rtm516/GeyserMC-wiki/Common-Issues.md

 Bedrock edition does not support SRV records, so this option won't work at all.

-### Using TCP in DNS Options Instead of UDP
+### Using TCP in DNS Options or Portforwarding Instead of UDP

-Bedrock uses UDP instead of TCP, so you will have to update your DNS accordingly if you are using TCP.
+Bedrock uses UDP instead of TCP, so you will have to update your DNS or port forward accordingly if you are using TCP instead.

 # Login Failed